PassaEP/PassaEP.github.io/_posts/2018-01-18-rigorous-algebra.md

 "Differential equations don't make much sense in math," he admitted.
 "They make more sense in physics!"

 Now, here I am, trying to learn the mathematics behind the oscillators and circuits that I've loved for so long.
-Hell, I used to religiously read papers from Christopher Voigt's Lab down at MIT and Erik Winfree's DNA origami stuff was so cool.
+Hell, I used to religiously read papers from Christopher Voigt's Lab and Erik Winfree's Lab at Caltech.
+I was a funny kid, I guess.

 Reading research papers as a bioengineering student makes more sense as the BE curriculum and all the prerequisities ensure that one has a bird's eye view of everything relevant to the field.
 The problem is, when joining a lab or trying to innovate in the field, a bird's eye view is simply not enough.